- Do you find yourself dealing with chronic health issues or eclipsed from reaching your life goals due to health issues?

 A key point from these results above is that so much is already and chronically out of range.
 What is equally concerning is what is coming out of range and in orange.
 And this becomes more apparent when I look at my thyroid results – for this reveals not just future problems, but the underlying causes.

 Blood tests typically only measure Thyroid Stimulating Hormone (TSH).
 To get a complete picture though, other parts of the thyroid panel need to be assessed.
 For on the below results, whilst TSH seems normal and low risk, free T3 (the most biologically active thyroid hormone) is medium risk – indicating an underlying disorder and imbalance.
 What is indicative for me is that a stress hormone imbalance are the cause of this – bringing both the thyroid and the immune system out of balance.

 And further to this, my thyroid determines both my energy levels and also my mental health.
 Thus a stress related imbalance in my thyroid hormones that leads to imbalances in the neurochemistry: ie thyroid related depression.
 For more details about the thyroid, check out my post here.

 taking preventative action

 Our health status or stasis is the result of systems in our body that work to create balance and order – homeostasis.
 But that stasis, whilst maintaining order, could be preventing so much good as well as bad things in our life.
-Think of the movie Sliding Doors or Groundhog Day – in some way we are always missing out on key opportunities in life and travelling in a repeating loop that traps us into the same life circumstances.
+Think movies like Sliding Doors or Groundhog Day – in some way we are always missing out on key opportunities in life and travelling in a repeating loop that traps us into the same life circumstances.
 And those circumstances determine the results we get – both in our health and in our lives.

 As a way to measure the loop you are travelling in, the opportunities you may be missing out on and most importantly, the health risks you are facing, I’d really advise you to do get some functional medical tests done.
 And on my resources post here you’ll find some resources to help you get this done.